SSF Lever 3:

 Physical Health and Wellness

-Physical health & wellness refers to the maintenance of a person’s well-being through health and fitness activities.
+Physical health and wellness refers to the maintenance of a person’s well-being through health and fitness activities.
 It includes attention to various aspects of physical health to achieve a balance of healthy habits and lifestyle, ensuring basic needs are being met, and providing students and staff with the tools and knowledge necessary to develop lifelong healthy habits.

 -

-Connect students and staff to school and community resources that promote physical health.
+Connect students and staff to school and community resources that promote physical health

-Key Practice 3.1.2: Community Resources
+Key Practice 3.1.2: Resource Mapping

 -

-Key Practice 3.2.1: Active Play and Movement
+Key Practice 3.2.1: Physical Exercise

-Provide opportunities for active play and movement throughout the day
+Provide opportunities for active play and movement throughout the day.

-Key Practice 3.2.3: Benefits of Physical Activity
+Key Practice 3.2.2: Classroom Physical Activity

 -

-Key Practice 3.3.1: Nutrition Education
+Key Practice 3.3.1: Healthy Practices Curriculum

-Key Practice 3.3.2: Healthy School Nutrition
+Key Practice 3.3.2: School Meals and Safe Water